mecid/mecid.github.io/_posts/2023-02-06-mastering-charts-in-swiftui-interactions.md

 In the recent example, we use the *value(forX:)* function on the *ChartProxy* type to read the value by providing the point on the X-axis, but we can also use *value(forY:)* to read by Y-axis, or *value(for:)* to read both by X and Y.

 A few functions also allow us to get the location point on the chart by providing a *Plottable* value.
 Look at the *position(for:)* function on the *ChartProxy* type.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!